Generating a CRUD page

 DbContext, navigation property names or namespaces, this tool will automatically set all required fields.
 On the other hand, these textboxes are not readonly, so that you can change them according to your requirements.

-In the below image, you will see the mappings of navigation property fields with the code classes.
+In the below image, you will see the mappings of the navigation property fields with the code classes.

 Description of the navigation property window fields